rbackus2000/SafeAgent_New/TASK.md

 - Fixed 'Cannot find Auth in scope' error in ProfileView by importing FirebaseAuth (June 15, 2025)
 - Removed duplicate Sign in with Apple button from LoginView, keeping only the blue custom button (June 15, 2025)
 - Updated Sign Out button in ProfileView to use blue background and white text for visual consistency (June 15, 2025)
+- Fixed Firebase Storage profile image upload: explicitly set contentType to 'image/jpeg' in upload metadata to match security rules and resolve permission errors.
+Updated troubleshooting steps and ensured only one FirestoreService.swift is used and properly referenced.
+(June 16, 2025)

 ### Panic Button & Noonlight Integration (June 15, 2025)
 - Made panic button responsive and visually prominent on all iPhone screen sizes using GeometryReader and dynamic sizing.